What is a Solution Statement? 🤷🏼

-Your solution statement should be a direct explanation of what opportunities there are to solve the problem that you stated earlier in your problem statement.
-It's the "how" to your "why" and the time to state your brilliant idea.
+Your solution statement should directly explain what opportunities there are to solve the problem that you stated in your problem statement.
+It's the "how" to your "why" and the time to communicate your brilliant idea.
 Your problem statement should set the stage for your solution to shine.

-When it comes to actually define your solution in your startup plan, it needs to be kept short, simple, engaging, to the point, and easy to understand.
+When defining the solution in your business plan, it needs to be kept short, simple, engaging, to the point, and easy to understand.
 Steer clear of complicated technical terms.
 Rule of thumb?
 Even your grandma should get it.
 In the case of Lime, their solution statement would have sounded a little like this:

-We used the case of Netflix, in our problem article. we did an excellent job explaining how painfully inconvenient going to a video store is.
-We want our solution statement to connect directly to that problem:
+In another example, we used the case of Netflix in our problem statement article, where we explained how painfully inconvenient going to a video store is.
+We want the solution statement to connect directly to that problem:

 Problem: "Going to the video store requires fighting traffic, wandering the aisles, and waiting in long lines just to get a single movie."